Roots (Zeros)a. Plot the zeros of each polynomial on a line toget... | Channels for Pearson+

 Here are the essential concepts you must grasp in order to answer the question correctly.

 The roots or zeros of a polynomial are the values of x for which the polynomial equals zero.
-For the polynomial y = (x + 1)(x − 2)², the zeros are x = -1 and x = 2.
-These points are where the graph of the polynomial intersects the x-axis.
+For the polynomial y = x² − 4, the roots can be found by setting the equation to zero and solving for x, resulting in x = ±2.
+These roots represent the points where the graph of the polynomial intersects the x-axis.

 Recommended video: